Our strategy aims to build a leading focused generic company wit accessible products to maintain to low-income segments

 Culture and Values

 Is summarizing how we are handling and caring on people within company and our value for being a talent magnet attracting, developing and keeping high caliber staff within company, this is a continuous improvement process aiming to match development and requirements evolving within industry by having right people in right seats.
-Health care providers involved in chain value of health care system as well is also in top of our priority list through understanding their unmet needs and doing our ultimate efforts to satisfy to be a catalyst to help them provide best patient services available, finally our patients / consumers which land at center of all our day-to-day thoughts and actions through providing medicinal solutions for most common illnesses they face in high quality and affordable price.
+Healthcare providers involved in chain value of health care system as well is also in top of our priority list through understanding their unmet needs and helping them to provide best patient care available, finally our patients / consumers which land at center of all our day-to-day thoughts and actions through providing medicinal solutions for most common illnesses they face in high quality and affordable price.

 We work in important areas of pharmaceutical industry that require forward thinking and novel solutions that promote better health and living, magicpharma focus on delivering health starts from boosting general wellbeing with wide range of solutions to treat common men and women health problems within Egypt we are committed to make a difference in current and new generations wellness.

 Providing best in class services abiding with regulatory guidelines in a way which guarantee desired results achievements , this would include policies in dealing with people within company by sharpening needed skills , following code of ethics and integrity in communication with health care system and following standard operational procedures ( SOPs) in manufacturing and supply chain logistical work .all will conclude in delivering health to medical community in best needed way and deliver needed solutions to improve treatment outcomes.

 Innovation and embracing new technology are guiding all our efforts and interactions to grow our business not only in novel solutions, managing communicable and non-communicable disease areas within Egypt but also in way we approach health care system and patients through providing new technology in communication, lean solutions to our patients with support programs which give work different meaning to cope with changing needs and global developments taking place around.